ja88a/cosmos-icda-leaderboard-ibc/vue/README.md

 ## App UI Template

 [Vue.js](https://vuejs.org/)-based web app template for your Cosmos SDK blockchain.
 Use the template to quickly bootstrap your app.
-To learn more, check out the components in `@starport/vue` and the [Ignite CLI documentation](https://docs.ignite.com/).
+To learn more, check out the components in `@starport/vue` and the [Starport documentation](https://docs.starport.network/).

 ## Project setup